russell-t/netlist-parser/README.md

 # How to use

 Simply run dc.m.
 Change the circuit configuration in the netlist.txt file, but beware there is currently **NO** error checking of the netlist, so make sure the format, nodes, and values are correct.
+Try it with 'netlist.txt' or 'netlist2.txt', or create your own.
+Just change the input value of parse( ) in dc.m to the correct filename.

 The output variable 'dc_values' contains the node voltages of the circuit starting from node 1, followed by the source current Is as the last entry.